Throwing axe

 A throwing axe is a weapon used from Antiquity to the Middle Ages by foot soldiers and occasionally by mounted soldiers.
 Usually, they are thrown in an overhand motion in a manner that causes the axe to rotate as it travels through the air.

 Axe throwing is a sport in which the competitor throws an axe at a target, attempting to hit the bullseye as near as possible like that of the archery.
 Axe throwing is an event held in most lumberjack competitions.
 A skilled axe thrower will rotate the throwing axe exactly once throughout the flight so that the sharpened edge of the head will penetrate the target.
 Throwing axes are becoming popular among outdoor enthusiasts as a throwing tool.

 Francisca

 The francisca is a throwing axe associated with the Franks in the 3rd century CE.
 Its design was also used by other Germanic peoples of the period including the Anglo-Saxons.
 The francisca is characterised by its distinctly arch-shaped head, widening toward the cutting edge and terminating in a prominent point at both the upper and lower corners.
 The top of the head is usually either S-shaped or convex with the lower portion curving inward and forming an elbow with the short wooden haft.
 Sometimes the head is more up-swept, forming a wider angle with the haft.
 Most franciscas have a round or teardrop-shaped eye designed to fit the tapered haft, similar to Viking axes.
-Even this New World weapon experienced some influence by the francisca in the French territories.
+The tomahawk, a similar New World throwing weapon, experienced some influence by the francisca in the French territories.
 Tomahawk throwing competitions still take place today.